 A house is not an investment (unless you are purchasing rental property), it does not produce income.
 Pouring all your money into it is just stupid.

-The smart thing to do is take care of your housing expense as early as possible – and buying a starter house is the simplest way to do this.
+The smart thing to do is take care of your housing expense as early as possible by finding the cheapest way to live that you can tolerate – and buying a starter house is the simplest way to do this.